The aroma of Miyajima’s blessings of nature

 The fresh fragrance of Hamagou was used as incense from long ago.

-Many Hamagou grow naturally in Miyajima, a world heritage site located near Sakurao distillery.
+Many Hamagou grow naturally in Miyajima, a World Heritage Site located near The SAKURAO DISTILLERY.

-Miyajima has been conseved and left the nature of Seto Inland sea.
+Miyajima has been conseved and left the nature of the Seto Inland Sea.

 We have added Hamagou, that grows in this “Botanical heaven”,